ritzau/posts/src/site/_drafts/concurrency-foundations.md

 categories: wip post blog cs concurrency essentials foundations
 ---

-## TL;DR

-Concurrency, the ability to run multiple sequences of operations in parallel, is a great tool to improve the efficiency of your code.
-But with great power comes great responsibility; concurrency introduces its own set of challenges.
-In this post you will learn all you need to write efficient and hassle free concurrent code.

-To get started we take a look at some basic techniques to write concurrent code using **Kotlin and C++**, after which we take a look at data races and race conditions which both represents the primary issues that can be caused by concurrency.
-A data race is an unpredictability caused by the timing of events that are out of control of the developer, and they can easily cause race conditions which may in turn cause concurrent code to have inconsistent view of the state of the program.
-For a race condition to occur, concurrent code needs to access the same data, and at least one thread needs to update the data.

-The easiest way to avoid a race condition is to ensure that these conditions are not met.
-This can typically be done by only allow data to be accessed from a single thread, to use thread safe data structures, or to disallow write access to the data.

-However, sometimes you need to squeeze more efficiency out of the code and in some cases you can do this by using synchronization mechanisms that allow concurrent code to read and update the state of your program.
-In this post we will be looking at a mechanism called Mutex.
-It is the most common synchronization mechanism and it will cover your needs for the vast majority of cases.

-But synchronization comes at a cost.
-Most importantly, synchronization may cause deadlocks, and you can’t use synchronization without understanding how deadlocks arise.
-You will learn a strategy that guarantees that your code will be deadlock free, simply by avoiding to hold a Mutex while waiting for another.

-By learning the best practices presented here, you will have everything you need to write concurrent code.

 ## Introduction

-- Note that code is written to fit the screen, e.g. `using std`.

-## Terminology

-- Concurrency
-- Data race
-- Race condtition
-- Thread
+This note aims to support developers who wants to add concurrency to their toolbelt.
+I wouldn't expect a new grad to take this on in production, a few years to get established as a software engineer is generally recommended.

+We will start by looking at what concurrency is, then why you want to use it in your code.
+Then we will dive in and look at how to write concurrent code using a few different languages.
+After that we will take a closer look at the pitfalls of concurrency and how to avoid them using synchronization, only to see that now we opened up for potential deadlocks.
+We will end the note with some guides on how to avoid locking up your program.
+This knowledge is all you need to take advantage of concurrent code.

+The code examples are written to fit all screens, meaning that the brevity may be beyond what I would write for production.
+For example, the C++ examples assumes that we are `using std`, which I would never recommend in general.

-## The good bits of Concurrency
+## Introducing Concurrency

+A non-concurrent program executes operations in a sequence, while a _concurrent_ program executes multiple sequences of operations.
+New sequences are typically started and stopped dynamically during the execution of the program.
+Typical examples include:

+- Fetching data while rendering a user interface.
+- Computing the next state of a game while rendering the current state.
+- A web server that processes the requests of multiple clients at the same time.
+- A GPU that runs shaders to compute color the pixels of a scene.

+There are two main reasons to use concurrency: efficient use of the hardware and simplify the division of logical components of a program.

+- When it comes to efficiency, the clock frequency of processors have not improved much the last X years, while the number of processor cores are steadily increasing.
+To put the cores to use, the code needs to be concurrent.
+- An example of the logical split is to implement a producer of data and the consumer of the data as two different components without the need to handle the scheduling of these components.

-Consider a freeway with multiple lanes: each lane allows additional cars to travel in parallel, increasing the road's overall throughput.
+For analogies in the physical world, consider a freeway with multiple lanes: each lane allows additional cars to travel in parallel, increasing the road's overall throughput.
 Similarly, a grocery store with several cashiers or a restaurant kitchen with multiple chefs efficiently handles more customers simultaneously.
 These everyday examples mirror the concept of concurrency in software development.

-In the realm of coding, concurrency is a powerful tool for enhancing efficiency.
-Modern processors have transitioned from higher clock speeds to boasting more cores.
-To fully harness the power of these multi-core processors, your code needs to be structured to execute tasks concurrently.
-For instance, a web service can be designed to handle multiple requests in parallel, or a game engine might calculate the next state of the game while rendering the current scene.

 It's worth noting that concurrency benefits aren't limited to multi-core processors.
 Even on single-core systems, cores often idle while waiting for I/O operations, like reading from storage, network communication, or awaiting user input.
 In these scenarios, concurrency enables the execution of other tasks during these idle periods, optimizing resource utilization.
-When it comes to multi-core processors, this advantage is even more pronounced, as they cannot be fully utilized without concurrent task execution.

-It’s also worth noting that concurrency is not a tool that can be used to increase performance in all situations, as in the case of getting 9 women pregnant won’t get you a baby in a month.
-Some operations needs to happen in sequence and in those situations more cores doesn’t increase performance.
+It’s also worth noting that concurrency is not a tool that can be used to increase performance in all situations, as in the case of pregnancy: a woman cannot get a baby in a month using 9 men.
+Some things are inhenently sequential.

-## How to Write Concurrent Code
+## Writing Concurrent Code

 There are countless ways to write concurrent code.
 This section provides some examples of common approaches uses in popular runtimes.